An efficient tensor regression for high-dimensional data: An empirical example

-Electrocorticography (ECoG) has been widely used to record brain activity for brain-machine interface (BMI) technology, and it has two categories: subdural and epidural ECoGs.
+Electrocorticography (ECoG) has been widely used to record brain activities for brain-machine interface (BMI) technology, and it has two categories: subdural and epidural ECoGs.
 The epidural ECoG is a more practical interface for real applications since it has long-term durability, and this subsection analyzes the epidural ECoG data in \cite{Shimoda2012}.

-In detail, two adult Japanese monkeys were first implanted with 64-channel ECoG electrodes in the epidural space of the left hemisphere at Firgure \ref{brainfig3}(a), and they were then trained to retrieve foods using the right hand.
-Six markers were placed at left and right shoulder, elbow and wrist, respectively, and their 3D positions were recorded at a certain moment $i$, where the three values of a position represent the left-right, forward-backward and up-down movements, respectively.
+In detail, two adult Japanese monkeys were first implanted with 64-channel ECoG electrodes in the epidural space of the left hemisphere in Figure \ref{brainfig3}(a), and they were then trained to retrieve foods using the right hand.
+Six markers were placed at the left and right shoulder, elbow and wrist, respectively, and their 3D positions were recorded at a certain moment $i$, where the three values of a position represent the left-right, forward-backward and up-down movements, respectively.
 As a result, 3D positions are nested under each marker, and the hand position can be described by a matrix $\bm{Y}_i\in\mathbb{R}^{3\times6}$.
 On the other hand, the ECoG signals from 64 channels were recorded with a sampling rate of 1 kHz per channel, and they were then preprocessed by the Morlet wavelet transformation at five center frequencies, 160, 80, 40, 30 and 20 Hz, where the cutoff frequencies are at 0.1 and 400 Hz; see \cite{zhao2012higher}.
-Moreover, there are ten timestamps per second, and the ECoG signals in the previous second is believed to be able to affect hand positions.
+Moreover, there are ten timestamps per second, and the ECoG signals in the previous second are believed to be able to affect hand positions.
 Hence, a tensor is formed for predictors $\cm{X}_i\in\mathbb{R}^{64\times10\times5}$, where the three modes represent channel, timestamp and center frequency, respectively.
 It has a factorial structure, and the arrangement will be explained later.
-We use the records for 1045 seconds on August 2, 2010, and hand position was extracted for every 0.5 second.
+We use the records of 1045 seconds on August 2, 2010, and the hand position was extracted every 0.5 seconds.
 This results in $N=2089$ observations for a regression problem $\{(\bm{Y}_i,\cm{X}_i), 1\leq i\leq N\}$.